What is an Autism Center of Excellence (COE)?

 COE status and training is focused on making Autism Spectrum Disorder (ASD) diagnosis.

-To become a COE, eligible primary care providers need to:
+To become an autism COE, eligible primary care providers need to:

 • Return the attestation form to HCA and request to be listed as a COE